-The Ministry of Transportation and Infrastructure Avalanche and Weather Program is changing the landscape of avalanche control in Canada.
+The Ministry of Transportation and Infrastructure Avalanche Safety Program is changing the landscape of avalanche control in Canada.

 Dropping explosives from a helicopter has traditionally been our weapon of choice for triggering controlled avalanches.
 But some challenging terrain on Yellowhead Highway 16, between Terrace and Prince Rupert, has compelled our avalanche team to try harnessing snow and ice rather than letting it loose.